top of page

 A further consequence of this response is that the digestive system shuts down.
 (It isn’t needed whilst fighting or running).
 This can cause movement and sounds within the bowels and an urgency to evacuate their contents.

 So, be careful how you speak to yourself.
-Telling yourself you will fail, when you fear failing, is a surefire way to elicit anger and activate IBS symptoms.
+Telling yourself you will fail, when you fear failing, is a sure-fire way to elicit anger and activate IBS symptoms.
+These kinds of words could be activating like triggers.

 Likewise, when the stomach is upset, we can experience depression or anxiety in the mind.